fremen432/Regex-Tutorial/gitst.md

 - Example 1: <br> ``“I wanted to eat, so I ate a cheeseburger at McDonald’s”``

 Let's say we wanted to find a match for "at" inside of Example 1.
-Depending on where we place the anchor in our expression, we can match different instances of the string we're searching for.
+Depending on where we place the anchor in our expression, we can match different instances of the string we're searching.

 ``at\b`` matches
 ![at b](https://user-images.githubusercontent.com/87861603/143668111-d09e9dab-8c8b-446e-9d92-3a1015aca6b8.png)